-Worried about access to your online tree if you let your Ancestry.com subscription lapse?
+Are you worried about access to your online tree if you let your Ancestry.com subscription lapse?
 The tree should still be there.
-But take these steps to be sure your tree remains accessible and secure–along with the records you’ve attached to it.
+But take these steps to be sure your Ancestry family tree remains accessible and secure–along with the records you’ve attached to it.

-Then life calls them away for a while, like it has for Beverly.
+However, it is very common for the busyness of life to call them away from their genealogy research for a while.
+This is what happened to Genealogy Gems reader Beverly.
 She wrote to me, concerned about what will happen to all her hard work on that Ancestry tree:

 “I have been a member of Ancestry.com for a long time and have worked on several trees.
 I love to work on my genealogy but lately have not had time.
 Can I drop my membership and still retain my trees?
 I plan to get my membership back at a later day.
 Right now I am wasting $20 a month.”

-According to Ancestry, the answer is yes.
-You can still access your trees with your login after your subscription lapses, as long as you didn’t delete the tree or the account altogether.
+According to Ancestry, the answer is yes, you can still access your trees with your login credentials after your subscription lapses.
+The most important thing is that you don’t delete the tree or the account altogether.

 If you plan to let your Ancestry.com subscription lapse for a while, but you want to continue to work with your online trees, consider taking these steps: